When sending inquires or corrections,

 Members of the Thomas Cory and Joseph Corey families in America show a Y-chromosome match to Colin Cory of Harpole England.
 Colin is able to traced his ancestry to Nicholas Corye of Harpole.

 The earliest Northamptonshire Cory name is that of John Cory, prisoner in 1394.
 There is also a less ominous record of John Cory, landowner of 1442.
 There’s no further note of what became of either John.
 We know that there were Cory families in Harpole at least as early as 1435.
 Members of the Harpole Heritage Society have seen records showing that a large home in Harpole, called Fernville, was built by an unknown Corye, circa 1435.
 Records giving the names and other details about the ancestors of Nicholas1 Corye before 1500 are either not available or not readable.

-The surname of most descendants of Nicholas1 was spelled "Corye" until about the time Thomas of Chelmsford immigrated to America, circa 1642.
+The surname of most descendants of Nicholas1 was spelled "Corye" until about the time Thomas of Chelmsford emigrated to America, circa 1642.
 Since that time the descendants of Nicholas in England have, in most cases, spelled their surname "Cory".
 In new world, an "e" was quite often added at various times.

 No date for the birth of Nicholas1 Cory has been found and we have no name for his first wife with whom he had at least five children.
 His second marriage was to Emma Dunkley, in 1538.
 Nicholas1 and Emma had five children (of record) including Thomas who married Elizabeth Dunkley in 1539 and John who married Alice.